kontainapp/km/demo/nokia/README.md

 ```

 `test-case-ckaf-01.sh` is Nokia's modifications and uses the docker images
-from our private Azure container registry.
+from our private Azure container registry. **This is the one we use**

 ```bash
 cd demo/nokia/kafka-test-tool/bin